 Since then, the Dominican Republic’s government and Punta Cana’s hoteliers have taken numerous big initiatives to address this issue, as tourism is the country’s main source of income.

 Hotels in Punta Cana are investing heavily in cutting-edge technology and skilled manpower to tackle this problem.

 For instance, almost all hotels in Punta Cana employ dedicated staff that works hard to keep beaches sargassum-free on a daily basis.

-Additionally, the majority of Punta Cana is protected by seaweed barriers designed to prevent sargassum from reaching the beaches.
+Also, the majority of Punta Cana is protected by seaweed barriers designed to prevent sargassum from reaching the beaches.

 Most affected Beaches by Sargassum in Punta Cana

 Cabeza de Toro and Cap Cana are the most affected areas in Punta Cana by seaweed.
-However, as I previously stated, this is a transitory problem that varies from day to day, season to season, and place to place.
+However, as I previously stated, this is a temporary problem that varies from day to day, season to season, and place to place.

 Best Sargassum-free Beaches in Punta Cana

 It is true that several beaches in Punta Cana have seaweed problems.
-However, there are still numerous places in Punta Cana that are completely sargassum-free, allowing you to enjoy Punta Cana’s world-famous gorgeous beaches without concern of seaweed.
+However, there are still numerous places in Punta Cana that are completely sargassum-free, allowing you to enjoy Punta Cana’s world-famous gorgeous beaches without concern for seaweed.